 End of Life Doulas (as well as ministers and chaplains) work with families, and individuals, to make meaning through legacy projects; creating rituals for before, during and after the active dying process; supporting the family during the active dying stage; and helping the family initiate the grief process.

-- Rev. Gevurtz is a member of INELDA (the International End of Life Doula Association), and has taken their training in addition to her training as a minister and chaplain.
+- Rev. Gevurtz was trained through INELDA (the International End of Life Doula Association), in addition to her training as a minister and chaplain.

 - As a minister, she can also assist the family through the journey from death, funeral, interment and creating a grief container which will carry the family to their new life, without the deceased (on the physical plane).